OptPhotLab/EnvDataSciNotebooks/R-Markdown/R1-Introduction.md

 ```

-### Objects and class

 #2.
-Data structures and Control flow

-##2.1.
-Data structures are ...

-Data structures are ...
+Data structures

-###2.1.1.
-A vector is the first basic data structure.
+Put simply **data structures** are groups of variables.
+You can group variables
+of different data types, however the simplest data structures occur when
+you group variables of the same type.
+These simple structures are called
+**vectors**.

+##2.1 vectors

-Vectors are one dimension array that can consist of numberic, character,or logical data.
-All the elements inside a vector should be one data type (numberic, character,or logical).
+Specifically cectors are a one dimensional array that can consist of
+numeric, character,or logical data.
+All the elements inside a vector

-A vector is formed using function: c(), which combines all the arguments into one common type.
+should be a single data type only.
+A vector is formed using function
+**c()**.

+Let's try the following out:
-For example (1) Create a vector named as a, store letters of b to e into a, (2) print a, (3) check type of a, and (4) structure of a.
+1. Create a vector named as a, store letters of b to e
+into a
+2. print a
+3. check data type of a
+4. check the structure of a.

 ```r